owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 ![](../../../images/song-empty.png)

 You can start typing the lyrics into the large white area however if the song is available online it will be quicker to copy and paste from a website.
-Make a quick google search for the lyrics of the song you wish to add and copy-paste them into the clip.
+Make a quick internet search for the lyrics of the song you wish to add and copy-paste them into the clip.
 For example, if we search for 'How Great Thou Art' then we find this [wikipedia page](https://en.wikipedia.org/wiki/How_Great_Thou_Art) from which we can copy the lyrics.

 ![](../../../images/wikipedia-howgreat2.png)